Professor Aldred Farrar Barker (1868-1964)

 1923: Lectured on the degeneration of merino sheep to the Pan-Pacific Science Congress in Sydney, Australia.
 Lectured to the Theosophical Society on Evolution.

-16 Nov 1926: Wrote to the Editor of ‘The Times’ on ‘The World’s Wool: A Serious Position’.
+16 Nov 1926: Barker wrote to the Editor of ‘The Times’ on ‘The World’s Wool: A Serious Position’.
 His concerns were that cattle rearing, for beef, was taking over from wool production, which would affect the world, and no doubt the local economy: Sir,- Having just returned from an extensive tour of South America, covering most of the sheep raising and wool producing districts of that continent; and having previously visited Australia for the purpose of studying the wool trade of that continent, I shall be much obliged if you will allow me, through your columns, to call attention to the serious position which is slowly, but surely, developing in the wool industry.
 (Journal of Textile Science Aug 1927)

 Late 1920s: Visited South Africa.

 1928: Published his concerns of ‘The Artificial Silk Menace to the Wool Trade’ and how wool manufacturing is polluting Yorkshire’s rivers.
 Travels in Germany and France.

 1930: Gave a radio broadcast to the BBC of a review of the wool trade from the 18th century to the present time.

 February 1930: Lectured again in Sydney.

 Summer 1931: Invited to Kashmir by the minister of the Maharajah of Jammu and Kashmir.
 He left London on 25 June and arrived in Jammu on 16 July.
 This invitation meant he had to postpone another invitation to Canada.
 Barker’s original intent was to survey the sheep-breeding and wool-growing, but saw an opportunity to investigate the home and cottage industries, including the production of pashmina, carpets and shawls.